turtl/www/views/pages/index.md

 <small>
 Please note that Turtl is in *alpha* stage right now, and may be prone to bugs and performance issues.
-Bugs and other issues can be reported using the [issue tracker](https://github.com/turtl/js/issues) on Turtl's github.
-Thanks!
+Bugs and other issues can be reported on our [discussion group](http://groups.google.com/d/forum/turtl).
 </small>